Line Break in PowerShell

 So, escape sequences begin with `

-, etc. Escape sequences are only interpreted when enclosed in double-quotes " "
+Escape sequences are interpreted only when enclosed in double quotes (" "

 Use `N